|

 Executives who were ranked as outstanding used humor over twice as often those ranked average (17.8 times/hr vs. 7.5 times/hr).
 They used mostly positive or neutral humor, but also sometimes used negative humor (for example as a put-down).
 They also received greater bonuses.
 Although humor may not be a necessary and sufficient factor to gain all these benefits, it is at least a marker, perhaps, of emotional intelligence.
 Research by Clouse and Spurgeon has also shown that a good joke or playful laughter can boost creativity, initiate conversation and generally build a more trusting atmosphere.
 Other research by Bettinghaus and Cody (1994) and Foot (1997) showed that humor:

-Getting concessionsPlayful joking also increases the likelihood of financial concessions during a negotiation.
-Relaxing the other person and building trust makes them see you more as a friend and hence deserving of a better deal.
 See alsoFabio Sala, Laughing all the way to the bank, Harvard Business Review, September 2003, pp 16-17 R. W. Clouse and K. L. Spurgeon, Corporate Analysis of Humor, Psychology: A Journal of Human Behavior 32 (1995). pp 1-24 Bettinghaus, E. and Cody, M. (1994).
 Persuasive communication, Orlando, FL: Harcourt Brace Foot, H. (1997).
 'Humor and laughter', in O. Hargie (ed) The handbook of communication skills (2nd edn), London: Routledge

 |